 You’re not alone if you suffer from neck pain that’s severe enough to limit your movement or activities, as it’s estimated that 10-20% of adults experience the same problem.
-John S. Michels, MD, of Interventional Spine & Pain in Dallas, serving greater Dallas/Ft.
+John S. Michels, MD, of ISP Health PLLC - Integrated Solutions for Pain in Dallas, serving greater Dallas/Ft.
 Worth, Highland Park, University Park, Preston Hollow, and surrounding areas, has years of experience using innovative interventional therapies to help patients find relief from their neck pain.
 Call the office or use online booking to schedule an appointment today.

 Neuropathy refers to nerves that can’t work properly because they’re injured or diseased.
 Your peripheral nerves include: